listony/cussyou-source/readme.txt

 here are all my source codes.
-all my projects on google code are a git sum moudle of this project. of cource, this project won't include itselft.
+all my projects on google code are a git sub module of this project. of cource, this project won't include itselft.